Master's in Special Education

 The Master of Arts degree in Special Education provides the professional educator with advanced knowledge and skills in special education.
 This degree has many requirements in common with the Education Specialist Clear/Induction Credentials in Special Education and may be earned concurrently with those credentials.
 Although the M.A. degree is usually linked to a teaching credential, it is open to individuals with undergraduate degrees in a wide range of disciplines in consultation with the graduate adviser.

-The M.A. degree can include specializations in the following areas: autism, early childhood, mild/moderate support needs, and extensive support needs.
+The M.A. degree can include concentrations in the following areas: behavior analysis and autism, early childhood, mild/moderate support needs, and extensive support needs.
 All programs must be approved by the graduate adviser.

 Offering in-depth study of issues related to individuals affected by Autism Spectrum Disorders.

 Preparing educators and other professionals to work with infant, toddler and preschool-age children with exceptionalities and their families.